HilscherAutomation/netPI-desktop-hdmi/README.md

 Control the desktop over the internet with [AnyDesk software](https://anydesk.com/en).
 Use the `This Desk ID` shown on the desktop in the AnyDesk software `Remote Desk ID` field to connect.
 Accept the connection on the desktop afterwards.

-### Container tips & tricks

-For additional help or information visit the Hilscher Forum at https://forum.hilscher.com/

-### Container automated build

-The project complies with the scripting based [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build the image output file.
-Using this method is a precondition for an [automated](https://docs.docker.com/docker-hub/builds/) web based build process on DockerHub platform.

-DockerHub web platform is x86 CPU based, but an ARM CPU coded output file is needed for Raspberry Pi systems.
-This is why the Dockerfile includes the [balena](https://balena.io/blog/building-arm-containers-on-any-x86-machine-even-dockerhub/) steps.

-#### License
+### License

+Copyright (c) Hilscher Gesellschaft fuer Systemautomation mbH.
+All rights reserved.
-View the license information for the software in the project.
+Licensed under the LISENSE.txt file information stored in the project's source code repository.

 As with all Docker images, these likely also contain other software which may be under other licenses (such as Bash, etc from the base distribution, along with any direct or indirect dependencies of the primary software being contained).
 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

 [![N|Solid](http://www.hilscher.com/fileadmin/templates/doctima_2013/resources/Images/logo_hilscher.png)](http://www.hilscher.com)  Hilscher Gesellschaft fuer Systemautomation mbH  www.hilscher.com